 Genre: A little bit of absolutely everything, for real.

 Favorite line: “Will you settle for love?”

 True story, my love of dogs turned me on to Rufus Wainwright’s music.
-A lifetime ago I used to dog sit for a friend who started dating a guy with a dog named Rufus.
+A lifetime ago I dog sat for a friend who started dating a guy with a dog named Rufus.
 I asked where the name came from, and voila.
 Rufus’ music is unlike anything I’d ever heard and his levels of talent really just blow my mind on a non-stop basis…I’d almost consider him a modern day Mozart.
 This title track from his Want One album was released in 2003.
-It’s often hard to interpret his lyrics and this track is particularly elusive, but in an artificial world endlessly chasing likes, followers, fame and fortune, this notion of finding someone who will simply “settle for love” is strange and beautiful to me.
-Plus he has a line about Jane Curtin, I had such a crush on her!
+It’s often hard to interpret his lyrics and this track is particularly elusive.
+But in an artificial world endlessly chasing likes, followers, fame, and fortune, this notion of finding someone who will simply “settle for love” is strange and beautiful to me.
+Plus, he has a line about Jane Curtin, I had such a crush on her!

 Editor’s Note: This post was originally published in 2013 and has been updated for comprehensiveness.